 It is viewed as an integral aspect of each student's course of study and provides for experiences in a broad range of careers in the discipline associated with the course of study.

 Practical work is normally undertaken over summer breaks and is closely linked to lectures in the academic study programme.
-Along with the academic requirements, practical work is a requirement of over 21 qualifications offered at Lincoln University.
+Along with the academic requirements, practical work is a requirement for many of the qualifications offered at Lincoln University.

 While the responsibility for finding practical work rests with the student, the Practical Work Coordinator